wixtoolset/wix3/src/chm/documents/bundle/authoring_bundle_skeleton.html.md

 The [&lt;BootstrapperApplicationRef&gt;](~/xsd/wix/bootstrapperapplicationref.html) element will eventually point to the standard BootstrapperApplication provided by the WiX toolset and the [&lt;Chain&gt;](~/xsd/wix/chain.html) element will eventually contain the ordered list of packages that make up the bundle.

-Now that you have the skeleton authoring of a Bundle, let&apos;s move on to adding information for the [&lt;BootstrapperApplicationRef&gt;](~/xsd/wix/bootstrapperapplicationref.html) element.
+Now that you have the skeleton authoring of a Bundle, you can move on to adding information for the [&lt;BootstrapperApplicationRef&gt;](~/xsd/wix/bootstrapperapplicationref.html) element.
 See [Author the BootstrapperApplication for a Bundle](authoring_bundle_application.html).